+* If provisioning of Recording Jobs is supported in any way by the client.

 Recording Control – Using an on-board media source (if supported)

 A device which supports both the Recording Control Service and VideoSources (Media Configuration) capabilities shall support configuring the video sources.